 After getting rejected from 12 publishers for 2 years she was still persistent and finally got her book published in 1997.
 And guess what, within a few years she became a best-selling author.
 The most surprising fact about the Harry Potter series might be that it actually competed in its sale with the most sold “Bible” and was very close to surpassing it.
 “Harry Potter” is a fictional book the success was unforeseen to even the best of the critics.

 If you are wondering what should I read if I like Harry Potter?
 Are the Harry Potter books good?
-Well, this post will be going to help you find All 7 Harry Potter Books Ranked.
-Now without any more boasting let us dive right into the Magical universe of “Harry Potter” by appraising from the first book of the series to the last.
+Well, in this post we tried ranking the harry potter books in chronological order.
+Now without any more boasting let us dive right into the magical world of “Harry Potter” by appraising from the first book of the series to the last.

 Best Harry Potter Books Ranked:

-Harry Potter Book 1 Summary : The story starts with a boy who lived and left with only a mysterious lightning scar on his forehead over a fatal incident that took away his parents.
-But was he so lucky to be alive, losing his parents who loved him wholeheartedly and gaining residence into his uncle’s house who let him live in the closet under the stairs out of “kindness”?
+Harry Potter Book 1 Summary: This was the first book that I read in the series and made me love Harry potter.
+The story was great.
+It starts with a boy who lived and was left with only a mysterious lightning scar on his forehead over a fatal incident that took away his parents.
+But was he so lucky to be alive, losing his parents who loved him wholeheartedly, and gaining residence in his uncle’s house who let him live in the closet under the stairs out of “kindness”?

-Naturally the first book was only a development for the next ones and it is unusual for it to be a smash hit.
+Naturally, the first book was only developed for the next ones and it is unusual for it to be a smash hit.
 Harry’s initial feeling of isolation and not belonging was finally overcome with a surprise discovery that he actually was a sorcerer and so were his parents on his 11th birthday.
 And soon he will be introduced to a fascinating world and so will you.

 When he moves to the Hogwarts School of Witchcraft and Wizardry, He feels more at home.
-This book is about the first year of Harry’s life in the school and probably the best year of his life.
-But not everything is perfect and at some point he realizes that darkness lingers within its walls.
-Harry believes it’s his responsibility to prevent the shadow from overtaking and he does so with good will.
+This book is about the first year of Harry’s life in school and probably the best year of his life.
+But not everything is perfect and at some point, he realizes that darkness lingers within its walls.
+Harry believes it’s his responsibility to prevent the shadow from overtaking and he does so with goodwill.
 But it will eventually bring him into contact with forces more terrifying than he ever could have imagined.

-This book binds action, comedy, and suspense flawlessly.
+This book is action packed, comedy, and suspense flawlessly.
 It also unravels many mysteries of the first book which readers leave unnoticed at times.
 It starts similarly in Dursley’s (uncle’s) residence due to summer vacation from Hogwarts, and you already reckoned that all Harry wants is to get back to his life of wizardry.